plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

 The maker image is placed to the bottom left.
 You can change this by changing the property *markerPosition*.
 Use a value of the enum  *ngxPrintMarkerPosition* (TopLeft, .TopRight, .BottomLeft, .BottomRight).

+### Print preview - not fire print event
+If want to display a preview without fireing the print event you can use *printPreviewOnly = true*.
+This can also be usefull for debugging purposes.

 ## Functions - How to print
 ### Print current window
 `this.printerService.printCurrentWindow();`